GitDataAI/jzfs/README.md

 <a href="https://github.com/gitdata001" target="_blank"><img src="https://avatars.githubusercontent.com/u/157772574?v=4" width="5%" height="5%"/> </a>

 ----
-### Our Users
+### Our Partners/Users
-JiaoZiFS is used by following companies.
+JiaoZiFS is supported or integrated by the following companies/projects.
+If you want to be listed here, please contact us.

 * DeSci Asia
+* Artizen
+* 6079.AI

 ----
 ### License